ElkonLab/scAPA/scAPA_vignette.md

     ## 11 ENSMUSG00000000085.16_1_1   22   388   732
     ## 12  ENSMUSG00000000088.7_1_1 1711 15203 14005

-To exclude internal priming suspected peaks, peaks having a stretch of at least 8 consecutive As in the region between 10 nt to 140 nt. to the peak's end are filtered.
+To exclude internal priming suspected peaks, peaks having a stretch of at least 8 consecutive As in the region between 10 nt to 140 nt. to the peak's end are filtered:

 ``` r
 a <- filter_IP(x = a, int.priming.seq = "AAAAAAAA",